psachin/psachin.github.io/about.md

 I usually work on this system.

 My other system includes Acer _emachines_ eM350 netbook also running Slackware.
+I use it as a hotspot using [hotspotd](https://github.com/psachin/hotspotd).
 I also have an old desktop with AMD Athlon with 2 Gigs of RAM running Slackware again!.
 The system's storage is shared via NFS across my home network, basically this is my NFS server.

 Apart from this I had a very old Intel Pentium II Machine with 350MHz processor and 64MB of RAM running Vector Linux. ~~I wonder how this